How To Install A Bee Package Or Nuc

 Once you know the queen is released, remove the cage from the area.
 It will still have the queen’s scent on it.
-You don’t want it attracting the bees.
+You don’t want it to continue attracting the bees.

 The bees are in your hive.
 You know the queen is released.
 Now leave them alone for 10 – 14 days.

-I know you’re dying to get in there and poke around, see what’s going on.
+I know you’re dying to get in there and poke around and see what’s going on.
 You should only go into the hive to refill the feeder during this time or add a pollen patty.

 After about 2 weeks, it will be time for your first inspection.
-Light your smoker, don your beekeeping outfit and grab your hive tool.
+Light your smoker, don your beekeeping protective gear, and grab your hive tool.